pawelkruzynski/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-sg.md

 > [!primary]
 >
-> Volume snapshots use storage capacity from your your Enterprise File Storage offer.
+> Volume snapshots use storage capacity from your Enterprise File Storage offer.
 By default, 5% of a volume storage capacity is reserved for snapshots.
 >

 The `Snapshots`{.action} tab lists all the snapshots that have been created for the selected volume.